WCSCourses/Helminths_2021/manuals/module_1_WBP1/module_1_WBP1.md

 ![](figures/figure_5.7.png)

-* Click “Results” to see a preview your results table.
+* Click “Results” to see a preview of your results table.
 The full results table can be downloaded by selecting the file type you’d like to download and clicking “Go”.

 ![](figures/figure_5.8.png)